twistedfall/opencv-rust/README.md

 ### OpenCV 3.2

 The last version with confirmed OpenCV 3.2 support is 0.75.0, after that this branch of OpenCV is no longer tested and supported.
-It may still work though.
+Since version 0.94.0 the support of OpenCV 3.2 is removed from the codebase.

 ## Contributor's Guide